Download Careers360 App

 Ecological Adaptations

-• Cutaneous respiration plays the role of gas exchange through the skin of amphibians, which is quite important to species without lungs or that are aquatic in stage.
+• Cutaneous respiration plays the role of gas exchange through the skin of amphibians, which is quite important to species without lungs or that are at the aquatic stage.

-• As ectotherms, they cannot maintain their body temperature but depend on independent environmental conditions.
+• As ectotherms, they cannot maintain their body temperature but depend on the external environmental conditions.

 • The animal shows great tolerance to changes in the environment.